Mercedes-Benz 7G-Tronic transmission

-7G-Tronic is Mercedes-Benz's trademark name for its seven-speed automatic transmission, starting off with the W7A 700 and W7A 400 (Wandler-7-Gang-Automatik bis 700 oder 400 Nm Eingangsdrehmoment; converter-7-gear-automatic with 516 or 295 ft·lb maximum input torque; type 722.9) as core models.
+7G-Tronic is Mercedes-Benz's trademark name for its 7-speed automatic transmission type 722.9.
+It was produced from 2003 to 2020 in different variants as converter-7-gear-automatic transmission (Wandler-7-Gang-Automatik).
+The core models W7A 400 and W7A 700 are for engines up to 400 Nm or 700 Nm maximum input torque.

-Abstract

-This fifth-generation transmission was the first seven-speed automatic transmission ever used on a production passenger vehicle.
-In all applications this transmission is identified as the New Automatic Gearbox Generation Two, or NAG2.
-It initially debuted in Autumn 2003 on five different eight-cylinder models: the E500, S 430, S 500, CL 500, and SL 500.
-It also soon became available on many six-cylinder models.
-Turbocharged V12 engines, four cylinder applications and commercial vehicles continued to use the older Mercedes-Benz 5G-Tronic transmission for many years.
+This fifth-generation transmission was the first 7-speed automatic transmission ever used on a production passenger vehicle.
+It initially debuted in Autumn 2003 on 5 different V8-cylinder models: the E 500, S 430, S 500, CL 500, and SL 500.
+It became available on many 6-cylinder models too.
+Turbocharged V12 engines, 4-cylinder applications and commercial vehicles continued to use the older Mercedes-Benz 5G-Tronic transmission for many years.

 The company claims that the 7G-Tronic is more fuel efficient and has shorter acceleration times and quicker intermediate sprints than the outgoing 5-speed automatic transmission.
-It has two reverse gear ratios.
+It has 2 reverse gears.

 The transmission can skip gears when downshifting.
-It also has a torque converter lock-up on all seven gears, allowing better transmission of torque for improved acceleration.
+It also has a torque converter lock-up on all 7 gears, allowing better transmission of torque for improved acceleration.
 The transmission's casing is made of magnesium alloy, a first for the industry, to save weight.
 The 7G-Tronic transmission is built at the Mercedes-Benz Stuttgart-Untertuerkheim plant in Germany, the site of Daimler-Benz's original production facility.

-About 65 percent of Mercedes-Benz C-Class sedans, wagons, and sport coupes are purchased with automatic transmissions (with that figure rising).
-However, about 88 percent of Mercedes-Benz E-Class sedans and wagons are purchased with automatic transmissions, and automatic transmissions are standard on the Mercedes-Benz S-Class.

-The transmission is currently available on the SsangYong's vehicles like Rexton, and Korando Turismo (in South Korea)/Turismo (in UK).
 In July 2009, Mercedes-Benz announced they are working on a new nine-speed automatic.